openhab/openhab-addons/bundles/org.openhab.binding.caddx/README.md

 After the bridge is manually added and available to openHAB, the binding will automatically start to discover partitions and zones and add them to the discovery inbox.

 Note:
-There is currently no support to discover the available keypads.
+There is no support to discover the available keypads.

 ## Prerequisites